Last Updated on

 - 2 cups water

 - Melt the butter and olive oil in a large stockpot over medium heat.
-Add the onion and a hearty pinch of salt, and cook until translucent ( around 5 minutes ).
+Add the onion and cook until translucent ( around 5 minutes ).

 - Add the celery, carrot, and mushrooms and cook for 3 more minutes.

 - Stir the ground beef into the vegetables and cook until the meat crumbles and is cooked through.
 This should take around 6 minutes.

 - Add 1/4 teaspoon salt, black pepper, cayenne pepper, and the nutmeg to the meat mixture.

 - Pour the milk into the pan, and stir to combine.
 Bring to a simmer, stirring often, until the milk has reduced down to a saucy coating for the meat ( there will still be a small amount of liquid in the bottom of the pan ).
 This will take anywhere from 10 to 15 minutes.